Cardiff Central Library

 Cardiff Central Library is part of the regeneration of Cardiff City Centre by the St David’s Partnership, which is a consortium between Land Securities and Capital Shopping Centres (Intu).
 With its external envelope wrapped in brass cladding and brightly coloured curtain walling, it is a major new cultural focal point at the heart of the St David’s redevelopment.
 A sedum green roof completes the external envelope.
 Internally the project incorporates a 3200sqm reading space over 5 storeys.
 The main library floors have a capacity for 90,000 books, conference and ICT facilities, all enhanced to meet modern demands with online renewal and 24 hour drop-off facilities.

-The library gained a BREEAM “Excellent” rating, achieving an exceptionally high score of 80.12% in its post construction review.
-The library has surpassed all environmental goals set out at the project’s inception.
+The library gained a BREEAM “Excellent” rating, achieving an exceptionally high score of 80.12% in its post construction review; it has surpassed all environmental goals set out at the project’s inception.
 The library was later judged Category Winner in the ‘Sustainability’ and ‘Public Buildings’ categories in Cardiff’s Building Excellence Awards.
-After two years in construction, the base build and fit out contracts totalling £15.5m were successfully delivered on schedule, allowing library services be transferred from their temporary home.
+After two years in construction, the base build and fit out contracts totalling £15.5m completed on schedule, allowing library services to be transferred from their temporary home and into their new surroundings.